LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_07_challenge_develop_a_deployment_pipeline/README.md

 They’ve asked you to help them straighten out the pipeline, set up more control for deployment to particular environments, and provide a summary once the pipeline completes.

 # Requirements
 1. Create a new repo and add the exercise files.
-Observe the provided workflow.
+Run and observe the provided workflow.
-1. Edit the workflow to place the jobs in order
+1. Edit the workflow to place the jobs in order.
 1. Configure the following environments:

     - Development
     - Staging
     - Production

-1. Use continuous deployment for the Development and Staging environments
+1. Use continuous deployment for the Development and Staging environments.
-1. Protect deployments to the Production environment with a review
+1. Protect deployments to the Production environment with a review.
-1. Update the summary to indicate all jobs have completed successfully
+1. Update the summary to indicate all jobs have completed successfully.